Home > Historic Restoration

 Support our Historic Restoration Efforts

-There is still much more to be done.
 We know that completing the work we have begun, for the glory of God and the benefit of the community, will require creativity and sacrifice.
-We are very grateful for the generosity of so many members of the St. Peter's community who have supported these efforts, including our recent capital campaign.
+We are very grateful for the generosity of so many members of the St. Peter's community who have supported these efforts, including our recent capital campaign, which greatly exceeded everyone's expectations.

 If you are interested in contributing to the historic restoration of St. Peter's Church, please contact the Parish Office at 732-545-6820.